 OR Applicants who have not studied in Québec must have education deemed equivalent by the College.

-No specific prerequisites is required for this program.
+No specific prerequisites are required for this program.

 HOW DO I APPLY: